gtiosclub/bootcamp-module-7/README.md

 - [ ] Add items to your grocery list

 ## Getting Started
+- Clone the stated repository into your local device.

-- Open Xcode and create a new SwiftUI project named `SimpleGroceryListApp`.
+- Open Xcode and create a new SwiftUI project named `SimpleGroceryListApp` inside the stated repository.
 - Make sure the project is set up correctly and can be run in the simulator.

 ## Step 0: Understanding MVVM